 This 32-bit era was a bit of a preadolescent stage of 3D gaming and Resident Evil was one of the hot new multi-platform franchises that attempted to make the most of the new technical capabilities.

-Pretty much everybody knows that the Playstation was built for 3D graphics, while 3D processing was just an afterthought on the Sega Saturn.
+Most retro gamers know that the Playstation was built for 3D graphics, while 3D processing was a bit of afterthought on the Sega Saturn.
 However, every now and then gamers stumble across an instance where the Saturn holds its own in the 3D department.

 There has been some debate over the years as to whether the Saturn version of the original Resident Evil does a better job than the Playstation version.
-Regular RetroGaming reader, Mozgus (aka Steve), has developed an in-depth analysis of both the Saturn version and the Playstation Director’s Cut Dual Shock Edition.
+All the way back in 2006, OG Racketboy community member, Mozgus (aka Steve), developed an in-depth analysis of both the Saturn version (eBay / Amazon) and the Playstation Director’s Cut Dual Shock Edition (eBay / Amazon).
 (The Director’s Cut came after the Saturn version, but I’m not sure if any graphical enhancements were made from the original PSX version).